 The corporate communications compass (ccc) is trying to help navigating through these new worlds and assessing the impact they have (or don’t have) on business.
 I certainly don’t claim to have all the answers.
 I’m rather conscious of the fact that there are unknown territories ahead of us.
 For the same reason, I believe it’s important to check on our compass, if we are still headed in the right direction.

-ccc will be updated once every other week, or even less.
+ccc is only being updated once every other week, or even less.
 There are two reasons for this frequency.
 Firstly, it’s aligned with the compass mission.
 Checking your compass is a moment of reflection.
 You make a stop and think where to go from here.
 It’s not something you do all the time, if you don’t want to stumble.
 Secondly, I don’t have the time and the ability to crank out one post or more per day that would be worth reading.
 I hope it’s a win-win for you and me.
 I will have more time to think and write and you will need less time to read.

 I do invite and welcome your comments on ccc, be they critical or supportive.
 I’m just asking that they are relevant to the views I’m offering.
 I won’t tolerate spam or personal offense.
 Also, please be a bit patient with your first comment on this site, since it will be moderated.
 Once I have approved the first one, all your future comments will be published immediately.
 To make it easier for you to follow the discussion in the comments, there is a dedicated RSS feed for comments.
 You can find it on the sidebar.
 Finally, German readers who prefer to comment in German are welcome to do so.